 Frechette sought out the referee that was supposed to take care of the green Sullivan and let him have it with both barrels.
 Sullivan and Fernand developed a long-lasting relationship after that and remained friends for years after.

 Sullivan learned everything he could while he was there.
-In those days, it was about taking to the roads to widen your horizons.
-It was also about networking your name throughout the business.
+In those days, it was about taking to the roads to widen one’s horizons and networking one’s name throughout the business.

 In the pre-Internet days of the territories, most fans in the various markets had no idea what was happening across the country.